shakthi-20/Secure-IoT-Node-For-OTP-Based-Access-and-Tamper-Detection/README.md

 Dual-ESP32 based smart parcel locker that uses **OTP authentication**, **motion sensing**, and **tamper detection**, with **MQTT** and **Blynk IoT Cloud** for secure last-mile delivery.

-> Course: 19CSE350 – Internet of Things
-> Department: Electrical and Electronics Engineering, Amrita School of Engineering, Coimbatore

 ---

 ## 🚀 What This Project Does